stemlab689/stamps/README.md

 # Move to gitlab
-We are move this project to gitlab: https://gitlab.com/STEMLabTW/stamps
+We move this project to gitlab: https://gitlab.com/STEMLabTW/stamps

 # STAMPS